Learning that you are a beneficiary of a trust can feel overwhelming. Here, find out where to start — and what to ask — when you become a beneficiary.

 Wells Fargo & Company and its affiliates do not provide tax or legal advice.
 This communication cannot be relied upon to avoid tax penalties.
 Please consult your tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your taxes are filed.

-Trust services available through banking and trust affiliates in addition to non-affiliated companies of Wells Fargo Advisors.
+Trust Services are available through Wells Fargo Bank, N.A.
+Member FDIC and Wells Fargo Delaware Trust Company, N.A.
 Any estate plan should be reviewed by an attorney who specializes in estate planning and is licensed to practice law in your state.